yoonsunghwan/Ford-Go-Bike-Systems/README.md

+*The bikeshare folder includes the jupyter notebook and slides.
+Also a pdf describing some graphs used for exploring the data.*

 # Ford-Go-Bike-Systems
 The dataset in this repository was retrieved from https://lyft.com/bikes/bay-wheels/system-data for all the files in the year of 2018.
 Lyft's bikeshare system is currently based in San Francisco County, Alameda County, and Santa Clara County.